sensu/sensu-docs-legacy/source/docs/0.22/install-rabbitmq-on-rhel-centos.md

 ## Install Erlang (the RabbitMQ runtime) {#install-erlang}

-RabbitMQ runs on the [Erlang runtime][erlang], so before you can install and run RabbitMQ, you'll need to install Erlang.
+RabbitMQ runs on the [Erlang runtime][1], so before you can install and run RabbitMQ, you'll need to install Erlang.

 1. Add the Erlang Solutions YUM repository: